RationalAsh/biorobotics-lab-nus/content/publication/human–robot-interaction-evaluation-based-aan-control-for-upper-limb-rehabilitation-robots-driven-by-series-elastic-actuators/index.md

 authors:
   - Shuaishuai Han
   - Haoping Wang
-  - and Haoyong Yu
+  - Haoyong Yu
 doi: 10.1109/TRO.2023.3286073
-publication: "*IEEE Transactions on Robotics, June 2023*"
+publication: "*IEEE Transactions on Robotics*, Jun"
 abstract: Series elastic actuators (SEAs) have been the most popular compliant actuators as they possess a variety of advantages, such as high compliance, good backdrivability, and tolerance to shocks.
 They have been adopted by